 Another important thing to note about this section of the screening report is that the number of employers reported may be less than 100 percent accurate, due to the lag in employment reporting to credit agencies.

 As a landlord, you need to verify your current employment and check references on your own.
 The applicant also reports their own income, which means you need to verify their income to ensure accuracy independently.
-If you want an easier way to verify income, you can utilize our Income Insights tool, which checks applicant-reported income against data from TransUnion.
+If you want an easier way to verify income, you can utilize Snappt, TurboTenant's income verification and fraud detection tool.
+Snappt analyzes uploaded income documents, verifies income and employment against payroll and other data sources, and detects document fraud.
+The Snappt section of the report shows a Passed, Failed, or Insufficient Documentation ruling — note that Insufficient means Snappt couldn't evaluate the document (wrong type or format), not that fraud was detected.
+When income is calculated, you'll see the applicant's approximate monthly and annual gross income, employer name, employment status, employment type, and pay period breakdowns.

 Be aware, that if you decide to deny an applicant based on information in their credit report, you’ll need to follow the Fair Credit Reporting Act rules regarding notifying them.

-**Cook County, IL, Detroit, MI, Montgomery County, MD, Oakland, CA, Berkeley, CA, and Washington D.C. have a two-phase screening process that TurboTenant does not currently support.
-For criminal records in these areas, you will be able to see if records were found, but we will not be able to provide specific details on the charges.
-If interested in the details, you will have to research the charges on your own.
+Additional Note: Cook County, IL, Detroit, MI, Montgomery County, MD, Oakland, CA, Berkeley, CA, and Washington, D.C. use a two-phase screening process that TurboTenant does not currently support.
+In these areas, results will indicate whether records exist, but specific charge details will not be provided.
+To learn more, you’ll need to research the charges independently.

 Profile Summary: Tradelines, Collections, & Public Records